foss4g-europe/2025-foss4g-europe.github.io/content/call-for-proposals/map-gallery-submissions.md

 layout: "single"
 ---

+##Map Submissions Open!

+We know it's been a busy season, and a few of you reached out about missing the original deadline for the FOSS4G 2025 Map Gallery submissions.
+So... we’ve decided to give everyone a little more time!

+**Map submission is now open until July 14th!
+**Submit your stunning cartographic creations at info-europe@foss4g.org with the subject line "First Name, Last Name - Map Gallery."

+Whether it’s beautiful, bold, interactive, or classic — we want to see your maps!
+Don't let your masterpiece sit in a folder.
+Share it with the FOSS4G community!

 **Note!** the Map Gallery submissions will be opened soon.
 We will announce it on our social media channels.